-Please indicate which most applies to your If you have a plan for putting this control in place when?
-Comments (including any reasons the recommended control is not applicable to Question organisation 6mth 12 mth 24 mth 24mth+ your organisation) 8.
-Is data on all your devices regularly backed-up? (e.g. to cloud- based service or external hard drive) All Some None N/A 9.
+Please indicate which most applies to your ave a plan in place, w g this Comments (including any reasons the recommended control is not applicable to Question organisation 6 mth 12mth 24mth 24 mth+ your organisation) 8.
+Is data on all your devices regularly backed-up? (e.g. to cloud-based service or external hard drive) All Some None N/A 9.
 Are all sensitive documents encrypted before you send them over the internet? (e.g. email, file sharing service) All Some None N/A 10.
-Do you have up-to-date firewall 6 protection for any systems or devices connected to the internet?
+Do you have up-to-date firewall protection for any systems or devices connected to the internet?
 All Some None N/A 11.
-Do you use a proxy / web filtering 7 service to automatically scan and allow or block access to certain websites on all your devices?
+Do you use a proxy / web filtering service to automatically scan and allow or block access to certain websites on all your devices?
 All Some None N/A 12.
-Do you restrict application usage 8 to prevent untrusted applications from running on your devices?
+Do you restrict application usage to prevent untrusted applications from running on your devices?
 All Some None N/A 13.
-Are unused services and ports on all your devices disabled 9 ?
+Are unused services and ports on all your devices disabled ?
 Yes No N/A 14.
-Is autorun 10 disabled on all your USB drives?
+Is autorun disabled on all your USB drives?
 Yes No N/A 15.
-Do you have a guest network 11 available on your Wi-Fi for customers/clients?
+Do you have a guest network available on your Wi-Fi for customers/clients?
 Yes No N/A

-6 Firewall is hardware or software that monitors incoming and outgoing network traffic (for example to or from the internet) and permit or blocks traffic based on a set of security rules.
+Firewall is hardware or software that monitors incoming and outgoing network traffic (for example to or from the internet) and permit or blocks traffic based on a set of security rules.
 Firewalls can block suspicious traffic and prevent attacks.